Firearms Offenses for Massachusetts Visitors or Out-of-State Travelers

 • A stop may not be prolonged beyond its purpose to conduct an investigation for which there is no independent basis, and a stop that is the product of selective enforcement can be challenged under the framework of Commonwealth v.
 Long, 485 Mass.
 711 (2020).

 When a search violates these standards, the remedy is suppression.
 If a motion to suppress is allowed, the firearm is excluded, which ordinarily deprives the Commonwealth of the evidence it needs and leads to dismissal of the mandatory minimum charge.
 Building that motion depends on the record, so cruiser and body-worn camera footage, dispatch logs, and the officer’s stated basis for the stop and search should be obtained early.
+The governing rules for the stop, exit order, and search are collected at Massachusetts Traffic Stops, Exit Orders, and Pretext Searches.

 Firearms Declared at Logan Airport